ooade/PreactSimpleStarter/README.md

 > This is a full web server nicely suited to your project.
 Any time you make changes within the `src` directory, it will rebuild and even refresh your browser.

-> :information_source: Try to avoid using Service Worker in your development environment, because you'll need to hard reload the page anytime you make a change.
+> :information_source: Try to avoid using Service Worker in your development environment, so you won't need to hard reload the page anytime you make a change.

 **5. Generate a production build in `./build`:**